business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-While the goal of customer service is to make customers happy so they’ll continue doing business with you, there are situations where customers cause more aggravation than their business justifies.
-[Related article: Customer Delight: The New Standard in Customer Service]
+The goal of customer service is to delight customers and make them so happy that they’ll continue doing business with you.
+However, some customers cause more aggravation than their business justifies.

-When customers are toxic, you have the right to refuse to do business with them.
-You’re better off turning your time and attention to reasonable customers than wasting resources serving unmanageable customers’ every whim.
+When customers are toxic, they are not “always right,” and you have the right to refuse to do business with them.
+You’re better off turning your time and attention to reasonable customers.
+We’ll share 10 signs a customer isn’t worth keeping and highlight ways to break up with the wrong clients.

 TipBottom line

-Before “firing” a customer, make sure your employees or call center handled the situation correctly.
-If they didn’t, step in to apologize, express empathy, and offer to correct the problem.
+Before you “fire” a customer, ensure that your employees or outsourced customer service provider handled the issue correctly.
+If they didn’t, step in to apologize, express empathy and offer to correct the problem.

 10 signs a customer isn’t worth the aggravation

-While the vast majority of customers just want to be seen, heard, understood and have the problem remedied, some people will never be happy.
-Here are 10 situations in which severing ties with a customer may be the right move.
+While the vast majority of customers just want to be seen, heard, understood and have their problems remedied, some people will never be happy.
+Here are 10 situations where severing ties with a customer may be the right move.

 1. The customer is unreasonable.

-Reasonable customer behavior is subjective based on your patience level and relationship, but you’ll know unreasonable behavior when you see it.
+Reasonable customer behavior is subjective and based on your patience level and relationship with the customer.
+However, you’ll know unreasonable behavior when you see it.
 For example, an unreasonable customer may demand instant results without regard for you or other customers.

-If you feel that a customer is being unreasonable, it may be time to politely tell them you can no longer serve their needs, and it would be best if they seek a solution elsewhere.
+While businesses typically aim to sustain and grow customer relationships, sometimes this isn’t possible.
+If you feel a customer is being unreasonable, it may be time to politely tell them you can no longer serve their needs and that it would be best for them to seek a solution elsewhere.

 2. The customer micromanages projects.

 When a customer micromanages a project they entrusted to you, it can cause costly delays.
-If you know that you’re the right person for the job, and your client chose you for excellent reasons, don’t let them interfere with your work.
-Remind them that you are the expert, and that’s why they hired you in the first place.
+If you know you’re the right person for the job and your client chose you for excellent reasons, don’t let them interfere with your work.
+Remind them that you are the expert and that’s why they hired you in the first place.

 It’s OK for clients to want to be kept in the loop and have their suggestions incorporated, but if they continually badger you to do things their way, that’s overkill.
 There’s no good outcome for this situation.
 You’ll be frustrated, and the client will remain unsatisfied.

-Here’s one way to deal with a micromanaging customer: Every time they change something, ask them to sign a change agreement covering additional fees for adjustments outside the project’s original scope.
+Here’s one way to deal with a micromanaging customer: Every time they change something, ask them to sign a change agreement to your initial business proposal that covers additional fees for adjustments outside the project’s original scope.
 If they won’t stop micromanaging or refuse to sign the change orders, it may be time to cut your losses.

 3. The customer won’t pay for your products or services.

-Frequently enough, you’ll come across customers who don’t want to pay, especially in the services industry.
+You may encounter customers who don’t want to pay, particularly in the services industry.
 The situation is even worse when clients become unresponsive after you prompt them for payment, making your request seem inappropriate.

 When clients owe you money, they may think your product or service isn’t worth the price.
-Some think that – because they’re strapped for cash – you’ve suddenly lost all desire to be compensated for your hard work.
-Clarify that this is not the case and you need to be paid.
+Some think if they’re strapped for cash, you’ve suddenly lost all desire to be compensated for your hard work.
+Clarify that this is not the case and you must be paid.

-One way to prevent non-paying clients is to collect payments at various project milestones or insist on an upfront retainer.
+One way to prevent nonpaying clients is to ask customers to pay upfront or collect payments at various project milestones.
 Have clients sign a proposal that outlines the payment schedule so you can refer to this legal document when payment is due.

-If they still insist that they can’t pay for your service – or offer to pay obscenely little money – let them go.
+If they still insist they can’t pay for your service — or they offer to pay obscenely little money — let them go.
 They’re not worth the effort.

 TipBottom line

-If you’re beginning the debt collection process, look for the best collection services that handle debtors with respect while recovering the funds they owe your business.
+If you’re beginning the debt collection process, look for a reputable collection service that will handle debtors with respect while recovering the funds they owe your business.

 4. The customer is rude or unpleasant to work with.